 5 Auto Accident Injuries With Delayed Symptoms

-Many people believe that they have managed to escape their recent car accident without injury, but there a number of common auto accident injuries with delayed symptoms that don’t reveal themselves for days, weeks, months, and sometimes years later.
+Many people believe that they have managed to escape their recent car accident without injury, but there are a number of common auto accident injuries with delayed symptoms that don’t reveal themselves for days, weeks, months, and sometimes years later.
 If you were recently in a car accident, don’t be too quick to tell insurance adjusters you weren’t injured.
 Always get fully evaluated by a licensed physician to ensure that you don’t have any delayed-symptom auto accident injuries, such as the five common injuries discussed below.

 - Whiplash –Whiplash is one of the most common car accident injuries, but some victims don’t realize they’ve suffered it until much later, when they start experiencing symptoms like headaches, dizziness, and muscle stiffness.

 - Concussions – Concussions are sometimes hard to detect right away, as their symptoms can come on slowly.
 They can result in problems such as balance issues, disorientation, difficulty concentrating, ringing in the ears, and migraines.